Telehealth Facilitator Certificate

 As healthcare strives to connect an expanding pool of patients to their healthcare providers, telehealth is poised for massive growth.
 Telehealth broadens access to healthcare, increases efficiency while reducing costs, and enhances patient safety, quality of care, patient satisfaction, and health outcomes.

 As telehealth expands and is adopted by more hospitals, there is an emerging need for trained professionals, who will effectively and efficiently deliver telehealth services.
 Soon telehealth programs will not be able to run without a Telehealth Facilitator.
 However, formalized training is scarce and underdeveloped.
 In response to this need, a Telehealth Facilitator Certificate Program was designed by the National Academic Center for Telehealth at Thomas Jefferson University.

 Telehealth a Major Resource During a Crisis

 COVID-19 has disrupted our world like nothing we have seen before; from large and small businesses to the banking industry to academic institutions – all are forced to adapt rapidly.
-This new normal requires strong and strategic resources to continue serving clients, students, patients and also the internal workforce.
-Jefferson College of Health Professions and Jefferson Health have put together a brief presentation on Telehealth.
+This new normal requires strong and strategic resources to continue serving clients, students, and patients, and also the internal workforce.
+The Jefferson College of Health Professions and Jefferson Health have put together a brief presentation on telehealth.

 "The advantage of getting trained by Jefferson is that we are an academic medical school, we have experience delivering telehealth services in every department in the health system, and the curriculum was developed in combination with Jefferson full-time academic physicians and Jefferson telehealth administration.
 We bring to the table clinical, academic, and program level telehealth experience."